Emidio/zabbix_template_solaredge_modbus/README.md

 pip3 install solaredge_modbus

 You need to copy the two scripts in your externalscripts zabbix folder, adjust path in solaredge_mbus.sh.
+Remember to give execution permissions to the .sh script.

 Import Zabbix template.
 Create a new host (doesn't matter interface, I set SNMP), assign the template, set the correct macros: